-LANEWAY CARPORT ▶ Build on rear boundary ▶ Maximum 470 wide ► Timber/metal posts or Maximum door height side pillars masonry reveal.
-Do not dominate existing cottages to Minimum door width Single doors only Rendered and painted residential lanes 2400 brick Flat roof or hipped Maximum door width Timber gates or Minimise ramp up to forms preferred garage 3300 timber panel-lift door An integral masonry with paint finish Maximum parapet lintel supported on height 2700 masonry piers with a minimum 350 reveals Maximum height side is required to fence at rear accommodate door boundary 2700 mechanisms.
-GARAGES WITH STREET ACCESS Allowed only where Maximum door height Maximum 470 wid Rendered and painted cross-overs exist pillars brick Minimum door width Gable or parapet form ► Line of garage should Roof material to be be set back as far as 2400 preferred appropriate to the Repealed by Willow Repealed by W possible from the building with which Rooi pitch should Maximum door width garage is associated. match appropriate traditional roof pitch Doors should relate to style of house ► Timber panel lift is preferred max 3900
+LANEWAY CARPORT Build on rear Maximum 470 wide ► Timber/metal posts Maximum door height boundary 2200 side pillars or masonry reveal.
+Do not dominate Minimum door width Single doors only Rendered and painted existing cottages to 2400 brick Flat roof or hipped residential lanes Maximum door width Timber gates or forms preferred Minimise ramp up to 3300 timber panel-lift An integral masonry doors with paint finish garage Maximum parapet lintel supported on height 2700 masonry piers with a minimum 350 reveals Maximum height side is required to fence at rear accommodate door boundary 2700 mechanisms.
+GARAGES WITH STREET ACCESS Allowed only where Maximum door height Maximum 470 wide Rendered and painted cross-overs exist pillars brick Minimum door width ► Line of garage should Gable or parapet form Roof material to be be set back as far as 2400 preferred appropriate to the possible from the building with which Maximum door width Roof pitch should front wall of the garage is associated.
+3300 match appropriate house traditional roof pitch Doors should relate to Minimise ramp up to style of house garage Timber panel lift is Single garages only to preferred be permitted to streets.